 If you’re thinking about ecommerce and building your own online store in Hong Kong using Shopify, you’re going to eventually ask about collecting payments online.
 In recent years, new payment options such as Apple Pay and Alipay have made shopping easier.
 Online shoppers today expect convenient and frictionless payments as a must-have for a great online customer experience.

 In our experience, we sometimes see clients put off thinking about payments until they are ready to launch their store.
-We caution against that because even though Shopify has a lot of payment gateway options, we recommend that you start researching different Shopify payment options early and set up your merchant account so that accepting payments doesn’t become the bottleneck for launch as you get close to rolling out your Shopify store.
+We caution against that because even though Shopify has a lot of payment gateway options, we recommend that you start researching different payment options early and set up your merchant account so that accepting payments doesn’t become the bottleneck for launch as you get close to rolling out your Shopify store.

 - supported in your target markets,